rajaramanlala/Network-Config-genration/README.md

 # Network-Config-genration
 A python script for generating device config using YAML and JINJA2.

-This script is works both with python 2 and 3.
+This script works both with python 2 and 3.

 Script Usage: